Argon welding is very popular among both industrial and domestic welders.

 Argon, however, remains perfectly stable at those elevated temperatures and continues to function properly.

-Primarily, Argon and its mixtures are used for two processes in welding, shielding, and purging.
+Primarily, Argon and its mixtures are used for two processes in TIG welding welding metals such as stainless steel or mild steel, as a shielding, and purging.

 Both processes are a bit different but their end-goal is to create an inert environment for the weld metal during the welding operation.